ramezzateff/Super_H4k3r/1-Python/STUDY/OOP_Study/01_class_object.md

 ---

 ### 🔹 What is self in Python Classes?
-- self refers to the current object (like "this" in other languages), think of it, the self can be a bag can put any attribute inside of it and share its own attribute with any method in that class
+- self refers to the current object (like "this" in other languages), think of it, the self can be a bag where you can put any attribute inside of it and share its own attribute with any method in that class
 - It allows each object to keep **its own copy** of variables and methods.
 - Without `self`, all objects would share the same data.
 - You must include self as the first argument in every method inside a class: